realworldocaml/book/en/concurrent-programming-with-async.md

 thunk (a thunk is a function whose argument is of type `unit`).
-A deferred is handed back to the caller of `schedule` that will eventually be filled with the contents of the deferred value returned by the thunk to be scheduled.
-To implement this, we'll use a new operator called `upon`, which has the following signature.
+A deferred is handed back to the caller of `schedule` that will eventually be filled with the contents of the deferred value returned by the thunk.
+To implement this, we'll use an operator called `upon`, which has the following signature.

 ```frag
 ((typ ocamltop)(name async/main.topscript)(part 17))